The tags beginning with network.meraki identify log events generated by the Cisco Meraki Network Security products.

 - Target Message → \\D0

-- Check the Stop Processing and Send without tag checkboxes
+- Check the Stop Processing and Sent without syslog tag checkboxes

 Configure log forwarding from Meraki